Fishburne Military School

 Fishburne Military School (FMS) is a private, military boarding school for boys in Waynesboro, Virginia, United States.
-It was founded by James A. Fishburne in 1879 and is one of the oldest military schools in the country.
+It was founded by James A. Fishburne in 1879 and is the oldest military high school in Virginia, and the 13th oldest in the Nation, still in operation today.

 History

-James A. Fishburne, a student and protégé of Robert E. Lee, opened the coed Waynesboro High School in 1879.
-The school became male only in 1881 and a series of name changes followed: Fishburne Home School in 1882, Fishburne School in 1883, and finally Fishburne Military School in 1886, two years after the school adopted a military program.
-The school is listed on the Junior Reserve Officers' Training Corps charter and has continuously been rated an Army JROTC Honor Unit since 1924.
-In 1951, the Fishburne-Hudgins Educational Foundation, Inc. was formed as a Virginia non-profit and since that time has owned and operated the school.
+James Abbott Fishburne, born in Waynesboro, Virginia, was an honor graduate of Washington College.
+He taught at Horner Military Academy, Abingdon Male Academy, and several other schools, and also attended Union Theological Seminary for one semester.
+Inspired by Robert E. Lee, he opened what eventually was to be called Fishburne Military School in 1879 with 24 students.
+It was accredited by the Southern Association of Colleges and Schools in 1897.
+Professor Fishburne died on November 11, 1921.

+The first section of the wooden barracks (now called the front parapet) was built in 1883.
+Staunton architects T.J.
+Collins & Sons designed the 1916-22 barracks complex, the 1915 library (Virginia's second Carnegie library), and the 1940 gymnasium/administrative building.

+Colonel Morgan H. Hudgins, the school's second great leader, began teaching in 1901 and served as Principal/Superintendent from 1912 to 1952.
+In February 1919, the school adopted one of the nation's first Army Junior Reserve Officer Training Corps programs.

+The Fishburne-Hudgins Educational Foundation, named for the school's two early leaders, was organized by alumni in 1951 to acquire and perpetuate the school.
+The Foundation's Board of Trustees continues to oversee the operation of the school.

 Campus

-The 1916 Gothic Revival barracks designed by Staunton architect T.J.
-Collins was added to the National Register of Historic Places on October 4, 1984 (Ref. # #84000058).
+The 1916 Gothic Revival barracks was added to the National Register of Historic Places on October 4, 1984 (Ref# 84000058).
 It is the center of the Fishburne campus and dominates downtown Waynesboro as it sits on a hill overlooking the school's parade and athletic field.
-The barracks building is constructed in the form of an open three floor rectangle with cadet rooms, some offices, and most classrooms facing the open Quadrangle.
-Attached to the barracks themselves is a wing containing the chapel above the mess hall which is above the swimming pool.
+The barracks building is constructed in the form of an open, three-floor rectangle with cadet rooms, some offices, and classrooms facing the open Quadrangle.
+Attached to the barracks is a wing containing the chapel above the mess hall which is above the swimming pool.

-Attached to the barracks by a breezeway is the administrative/gym building.
-The most recent occupied campus building, sitting on the southeast corner is Hobby-Hudgins Hall, combining a modern computer center and library with physical education facilities including locker rooms and weight room.
+Attached to the barracks by a breezeway is the administrative/gymnasium building.
+The most recently occupied campus building, sitting on the southeast corner, is Hobby-Hudgins Hall, combining a modern computer center and library with physical education facilities including locker rooms and weight room.

+Hitt-Millar Fieldhouse, the 23,000-square-foot, $4.5 million building built in 2019, is the new home of the school's physical-conditioning program, with a full basketball court, weight-training facilities, coaches’ offices, a fully equipped trainers' room and a multi-purpose conference area.

+The project was made possible through generous donations from the Hitt and Millar families.
+Russell Hitt, FMS Class of 1953, a long-time supporter of Fishburne Military School, joined with his daughter, Tracey Hitt Millar, and her husband, Jim Millar, to provide the $4.5 million donation to fund construction.